Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 What can we see with the traceback?

-The main thread `0x00007fff71258000`, is blocked on line 20 of our module which is `event.wait(10)`, that’s perfectly normal.
+The main thread `0x00007fff71258000`, is blocked on line 20 of our module which is `event.wait(10)`, that's perfectly normal.

 The other thread `0x0000700000401000`, is running on line 11 of our module `value.encode('latin-1')`, and calling the function `search_function` of the builtin module `encoding` which freezes our thread.
 What does this function do and why is it blocking?